 Initial Steps of Treatment

 At Apex Recovery, the client’s safety and wellbeing are of utmost priority.
 The trained and educated staff ensure safety is maintained by providing clients with certain comfort medications that help the body get rid of the harmful chemicals, stabilize, and ultimately return to a place of functionality and awareness.
-Clients will be provided medications to address issues such as nausea, sleeping, high blood pressure, tremors, and any other residual effects of the stimulant.
+Clients will be provided with medications to address issues such as nausea, sleeping, high blood pressure, tremors, and any other residual effects of the stimulant and cocaine withdrawal.
 Since cocaine use often accompanies excessive alcohol use, medication monitoring may be indicated to prevent the symptoms of alcohol withdrawal.
-Our goal at Apex Recovery, is to ensure comfort and safety, to allow for treatment and resolution.
+Our goal at Apex Recovery is to ensure comfort and safety, to allow for treatment and resolution.

 Residential or Outpatient Treatment

 The clinical staff at Apex Recovery will help determine the appropriate level of care that is necessary for the treatment of cocaine addiction.
 For individuals needing intervention and coping skills to prevent continued use, as well as support to remain engaged in treatment, in-patient residential treatment is a more ideal option.
 Additionally, in-patient residential treatment is recommended for the individual without support or structure in their home environment, or who live in an environment that is unsafe or triggering to sobriety.
 Conversely, a person who is open to recovery and understands their triggers and lives in a supportive environment has the potential to be successful at the outpatient level of care.